Rome Introduction Walking Tour II (Self Guided), Rome

 3) Piazza Colonna & Colonna di Marco Aurelio (Column Square & Column of Marcus Aurelius)

-While the column undoubtedly commands attention, the square also houses a small fountain that was originally constructed in the 16th century to provide clean drinking water to the residents of Rome.
-Fashioned from pink marble sourced from the Greek island of Chios, it features an oval basin adorned with 16 intricately carved white marble lion heads.
-At each end of the basin, two 19th-century groups of dolphins entwine their tails around seashells, spouting water from their mouths.
+The square also features a fountain constructed in 1577 to provide clean drinking water to the residents of Rome, restored in 1830.
+Crafted from pink marble sourced from the Greek island of Chios, it features an oval basin adorned with 16 intricately carved white-marble lion heads.
+At each end of the basin, two groups of dolphins entwine their tails around seashells, spouting water from their mouths, adding further to the site’s aesthetic appeal.

-While the column undoubtedly commands attention, the square also houses a small fountain that was originally constructed in the 16th century to provide clean drinking water to the residents of Rome.
-Fashioned from pink marble sourced from the Greek island of Chios, it features an oval basin adorned with 16 intricately carved white marble lion heads.
-At each end of the basin, two 19th-century groups of dolphins entwine their tails around seashells, spouting water from their mouths.
+The square also features a fountain constructed in 1577 to provide clean drinking water to the residents of Rome, restored in 1830.
+Crafted from pink marble sourced from the Greek island of Chios, it features an oval basin adorned with 16 intricately carved white-marble lion heads.
+At each end of the basin, two groups of dolphins entwine their tails around seashells, spouting water from their mouths, adding further to the site’s aesthetic appeal.

 4) Chiesa di Sant' Ignazio di Loyola (Church of St. Ignatius of Loyola)